Canadiens take Juraj Slafkovsky with top pick in NHL draft - WHIZ News

+“I didn’t even listen anymore,” he said.
+“I was like shaking and I had goosebumps.”

+Months after leading Slovakia to its first Olympic gold medal and being named tournament MVP, Slafkovsky made more history by becoming the first player from the country to be taken No. 1.
+Minutes later, countryman and Beijing Games teammate Simon Nemec went second to the New Jersey Devils.

+Slafkovsky and Nemec became the highest-drafted players from Slovakia, 22 years after Marian Gaborik went third to Minnesota in 2000.

+“I lost the words,” Nemec said.
+“We were kids when we dream about NHL draft.”

-Slafkovsky, who starred at the Beijing Olympics without NHL players and was the tournament MVP, was the choice over Canadian center Shane Wright, who had long been considered the front-runner to be in this spot even before Montreal won the draft lottery.
+There were plenty of speechless folks at Bell Centre for the league’s first in-person draft since 2019 when Shane Wright, long projected to be the top pick in this draft even before the Canadiens won the draft lottery, was not taken in the top three.

-Instead, the Canadiens took the 6-foot-4 Slafkovsky, who surpasses Marian Gaborik as the highest-drafted player from Slovakia.
-Gaborik went third to Ottawa in 2000.

 Slafkovsky, who turned 18 in March, is among the most NHL-ready players in the draft after playing against grown men in Finland this past season and impressing at the Olympics with seven goals in seven games.
 The youngest player in the tournament was the biggest reason Slovakia won an Olympic bronze medal for the first time.

-New Jersey Devils general manager Tom Fitzgerald said he had been taking calls on the second pick ahead of the Arizona Coyotes at No. 3 and Seattle Kraken at No. 4.

-Chuck Fletcher, whose Philadelphia Flyers pick fifth, said Wednesday he expected a lot of trades at the draft.
+Chuck Fletcher, whose Philadelphia Flyers picked forward Cutter Gauthier fifth, said Wednesday he expected a lot of trades at the draft.
 Other GMs around the league didn’t want for the draft to begin to start dealing.

 Recent deaths in hockey were also recognized before the Canadiens went on the clock.
 Bettman asked those on the draft floor and in the stands to hold a moment of silence for retired defenseman Bryan Marchment, who died at age 53 Wednesday in Montreal where he was attending the draft as a scout for the San Jose Sharks.